Go Back

 2 tablespoon tomato paste, 1 can tomato passata, 1 tablespoon dark soy sauce

 • Bring to a simmer, and let it cook for about 30-40 minutes on low heat.
 The longer it simmers, the richer the flavor!
+Check on it from time to time and give it a stir, to make sure it's not sticking to the bottom.

 • Drizzle in the remaining 2 tablespoons of olive oil right at the end.
 Why?
 Adding oil at the end enhances the richness, smooths out the sauce, and gives it that silky, luxurious finish.
 Meat is traditionally is used, and it has more fat than mushrooms and tempeh, so it helps achieve a similar result.